 Beyond the very notion of time, the 'drip cors' vest is a light gray jacket in horse cordovan with thick dark melted rubber details at the bottom hem and sleeves.

-Distinctively rigid, she has been purposely designed to give you a certain posture, representative of the designer’s making.
+Distinctively rigid, it has been purposely designed to give you a certain posture, representative of the designer's making.

 Close to the body and flexible, it feels like a second skin, will you have to get used to it, or will it have to get used to you?